-Everyone can use the SUM function in Excel, it is the most basic and used functions available.
-In fact it is the only formula in Excel that has its own keyboard shortcut (Alt + =).
+Everyone can use the SUM function in Excel.
+It is the most basic and used functions available.
+In fact, it is the only formula in Excel that has its own keyboard shortcut (Alt + =).
 However many users find difficulty when adding additional rows to the data which they are summing.
 The formula has taken cell references and this is causing problems.

-The Syntax is OFFSET(Reference, Rows, Columns, [height],[width])
+=OFFSET(Reference, Rows, Columns, [height],[width])

 The OFFSET function will first look for a Reference, this is the starting point, the cell that you want the answer to end up in.
 The function then looks for rows, and this is the number of rows away that you want to move to get the data you require.
 If you are moving up rows you must use a minus value.
 The function then looks for Columns, this is the number of columns away that you need to move to get the data you require.
-Height and width as they are placed inside means that they are optional
+Height and width as they are placed inside mean that they are optional.

 Have a look at the video and it will explain all.
 And if you find it useful I hope that you will like and share

 In return for this Excel Tip –OFFSET Function to make the SUM function Dynamic – I ask that you share this post with your friends and colleagues

 Sign up for my newsletter – Don’t worry, I won’t spam.
 Just useful Excel and Power BI tips and tricks to your inbox with Earn and Learn activities.

 Now there is value in Learning with The Excel Club and our Learn and Earn STEEM activities.